US Cash Products-Harbor RBOB rallies on strong buying

 over the May heating oil futures contract on NYMEX.

-17 percent below normal, with heating oil demand 12.6 percent below normal.
+percent below normal this week and heating oil demand is expected to be 12.6

 In the Gulf Coast, cycle 21 M2 gasoline rose 2.00 cents a gallon to 12.00